List of New Zealand Twenty20 International cricket records: Best career strike rate

 A bowler's strike rate is the total number of balls they have bowled divided by the number of wickets they have taken.

 The top bowler with the best T20I career strike rate is Rashid Khan of Afghanistan with strike rate of 12.3 balls per wicket.
 Trent Boult is the New Zealand bowler with the lowest strike rate.

 Most four-wickets (& over) hauls in an innings

 Pakistan's Umar Gul has taken the most four-wickets (or over) among all the bowlers.
 Nathan McCullum has the most such hauls among New Zealand bowlers.

 Best economy rates in an inning

-The best economy rate in an inning, when a minimum of 12 balls are delivered by the bowler, is Sri Lankan player Nuwan Kulasekara economy of 0.00 during his spell of 0 runs for 1 wicket in 2 overs against Netherlands at Zohur Ahmed Chowdhury Stadium in the 2014 ICC World Twenty20.
+The best economy rate in an inning, bowled by Lockie Ferguson which he bowled 4 overs without giving any runs and took 3 wickets, thus he become only second bowler twenty20 international to conceded no runs after completing 4 overs and first to do in ICC Men's T20 world cup.